Baby Wipes: Everything You Need to Know

 Here is a non-exhaustive list of the good, bad, and ugly ingredients commonly found in baby wipes:

-The best source for determining the risk levels of individual ingredients is the Environmental Working Group's (EWG) SkinDeep Database, which rates each ingredient on a scale from 1-10 based on cancer risk, developmental and reproductive toxicity, and allergies and immunotoxicity.
+The best source for determining the risk levels of individual ingredients is the Environmental Working Group's (EWG) SkinDeep Database, which rates each ingredient on a scale from 1-10 based on cancer risk, developmental and reproductive toxicity, allergies, and immunotoxicity.
 These ratings are used when we're determining which ingredients to avoid.

 How Many Baby Wipes Do I Need?